-Note for Pocket PC users: On Pocket PCs, some of these buttons are not present for lack of space.
+Note for Windows Mobile users: In the Windows Mobile version, some of these buttons are not present for lack of space.
 However, you can use menu commands to perform the functions that correspond to the missing buttons.

 Inserting comments

 To insert a comment, do the following: